timurgilfanov/blog/src/data/blog/002-ui-architecture.md

 In this version, keeping the query as local Compose state is reasonable.
 The query is used by the text field and by the derived filtered list.
 There is no repository call, loading state, pagination, retry, or ordering rule.

 Local state is not automatically a code smell.
 It becomes risky when other parts of the screen start depending on it, changing it, or coordinating with it.

+There is also a lifetime caveat.
+If the query must survive process death, deep links, or navigation restoration, local Compose state may no longer be enough.
+This stage only means the state is local in behavior, not necessarily in lifetime.

 At this stage: